slackapi/bolt-js/docs/_future/getting_started_future.md

 ```
 slack create my-app -t slack-samples/bolt-js-starter-template -b future
 ```
 This command creates an app through the CLI by cloning a specified template.
 In this case, the template is the [Bolt for JavaScript Starter Template](https://github.com/slack-samples/bolt-js-starter-template/tree/future) on the `future` branch.
-This starter template includes a "Hello World" example that demonstrates how to use [built-in](/bolt-js/future/built-in-functions) and [custom](/bolt-js/future/custom-functions) Functions, [Triggers](/bolt-js/future/triggers), and [Workflows](/bolt-js/future/workflows).
+This starter template includes a "Hello World" example that demonstrates how to use [built-in](/bolt-js/future/built-in-functions) and [custom](/bolt-js/future/custom-functions) functions, [triggers](/bolt-js/future/triggers), and [workflows](/bolt-js/future/workflows).

 The application will take a few moments to set up and clone the repository.
 Once the app is successfully created, you should see a message like this:
 ```